 12.2.2.1.
 PN Pre-classifier

-The testing facility shall use a single cyclonic separator to protect the dilution system and the VPR from possible contamination.
-The following specifications apply to the PN pre-classifier for both TPN10 and SPN10 sampling and measurement:
+The testing facility shall use a cyclonic separator to protect the dilution system and the VPR from possible contamination.
+The testing facility shall ensure that the PN pre-classifier for both TPN10 and SPN10 sampling and measurement meets the following requirements:

 (a) Use two cyclonic separators when applying different sampling probes for the TPN10 and SPN10 emissions measurements;

 (b) When a single sampling probe is used for both TPN10 and SPN10, use one cyclonic separator when placed upstream of the flow-splitting device.
-Alternatively, use two cyclonic separators when placed downstream of the flow-splitting device;
+Alternatively, two cyclonic separators shall be used when placed downstream of the flow-splitting device;

 (c) Place the cyclonic separator either at the outlet of the sampling probe or at the inlet of the sample conditioning system;